Aspects of area formulas by way of Luzin, Rad\'o, and Reichelderfer on metric measure spaces: Metric measure spaces: doubling and Poincar e

 We say that $X$ supports a \emph{weak $(1,p)$-Poincar\'e inequality} if there exist constants $C>0$ and $\tau \ge 1$ such that for all balls $B(z,r) \subset X$, all measurable functions $f$ on $X$ and for all weak upper gradients $g_f$ of $f$,

 where $f_{B(z,r)} :=\vint_{B(z,r)} f \, d\mu :=\int_{B(z,r)} f \,\dmu/\mu(B(z,r))$.

-It is known, see e.g. Heinonen~\cite[Propostion 10.9]{HeinonenBull} that the embedding $\Np(x) \rightarrow L^{p}(X)$ is not surjective if and only if $X$ there exists a curve family in $X$ with a positive \p-modulus.
+It is well known that the embedding $\Np(X) \rightarrow L^{p}(X)$ is not surjective if and only if there exists a curve family in $X$ with a positive \p-modulus.
 Moreover, the validity of a Poincar\'e inequality can sometimes be stated in terms of \p-modulus.
 More precisely, to require that \eqref{PI-ineq} holds in $X$ is to require that the \p-modulus of curves between every pair of distinct points of the space is sufficiently large, see Theorem 2 in Keith~\cite{Keith}.

 It is noteworthy that by a result of Keith and Zhong~\cite{KeZho} in a complete metric space equipped with a doubling measure and supporting a weak $(1,p)$-Poincar\'e inequality there exists $\eps_0>0$ such that the space admits a weak $(1,p')$-Poincar\'e inequality for each $p'>p-\eps_0$.